AlexsLemonade/OpenScPCA-analysis/CONTRIBUTING.md

 ### Creating and activating the base OpenScPCA environment

-Once Miniconda is installed on your system, you can create an environment named `openscpca` from our base installation with the following commands:
+Once Miniconda is installed on your system, you can create an environment named `openscpca` from our base installation with the following commands run in the root directory of the repository:

 ```bash
 conda create --name openscpca --file environment.yml